djalbat/reaction/README.md

 #### Why?

 The idea is to improve on [React](https://facebook.github.io/react/)'s component lifecycle in order to facilitate better handshaking with [Redux](http://redux.js.org/) and [Falcor](http://netflix.github.io/falcor/).
-[Deku](https://github.com/dekujs/deku) are doing much the same thing.

 ## Installation